 “Let food be thy medicine and medicine be thy food”

 My passion for nutrition is a byproduct of my degree in medicine and my love of food.
 Just like medicine, the nutrients in food can be used to fuel our body, improve our health and prevent diseases.
 But as people we do not buy and eat nutrients, we buy and eat food – and more importantly, we like to enjoy it.
-My approach to teaching nutrition is from a medical standpoint and aims to bridge the gap between what nutrients are bodies require, and the food we like to eat.
+My approach to teaching nutrition is from a medical standpoint and aims to bridge the gap between what nutrients our bodies require, and the food we like to eat.

 Having lived in several countries prior to the UK, such as the United States, Germany and Bermuda, I observed that ‘fad’ diets and trends occur everywhere.
 However, there are certain principle aspects of nutrients that are both universal and ancient.
 Medical progress is fueled by discoveries; nutritional progress takes us back to basics.